awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-update-windows.md

 # Update the AWS CodeDeploy Agent on Windows Server<a name="codedeploy-agent-operations-update-windows"></a>

-To enable automatic updates of the AWS CodeDeploy agent whenever a new version is released, install the AWS CodeDeploy agent updater for Windows Server on new or existing instances\.
+To enable automatic updates of the AWS CodeDeploy agent, install the AWS CodeDeploy agent updater for Windows Server on new or existing instances\.
 The updater checks periodically for new versions\.
 When a new version is detected, the updater uninstalls the current version of the agent, if one is installed, before installing the newest version\.

 If a deployment is already underway when the updater detects a new version, the deployment continues to completion\.
 If a deployment attempts to start during the update process, the deployment fails\.

 If you want to force an update of the AWS CodeDeploy agent, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Windows Server](codedeploy-agent-operations-install-windows.md)\.

-On Windows Server instances, you can download and install the AWS CodeDeploy agent updater by running a series of Windows PowerShell commands, using a direct download link, or running an Amazon S3 copy command\.
+On Windows Server instances, you can download and install the AWS CodeDeploy agent updater by running Windows PowerShell commands, using a direct download link, or running an Amazon S3 copy command\.

 **Topics**
 + [Use Windows PowerShell](#codedeploy-agent-operations-update-windows-powershell)